Minimum measurements quantum protocol for band structure calculation: Constant Measurement Protocol

 As the Hamiltonian is represented as a sum of Pauli operators, the corresponding cost function is evaluated as the sum of their expectation values.
-To reduce measurement overhead in VQD, it is useful to group the Pauli operators appearing in Eq.~\eqref{eq.ham_qubit} into qubit-wise commuting (QWC) groups.
+To reduce measurement overhead in VQE, it is useful to group the Pauli operators appearing in Eq.~\eqref{eq.ham_qubit} into qubit-wise commuting (QWC) groups.
 For each QWC group, one can rotate all the qubits into the common eigenbasis and measure all operators within a QWC group simultaneously in a single round of measurement.
-As was done in the original work on tight-binding Hamiltonians by Sherbert \textit{et al.}~\cite{Sherbert1, Sherbert2}, and later in our own work~\cite{Duriska}, one can group the Pauli terms into QWC groups in the following way.
+As was done in the original work on tight-binding Hamiltonians by Sherbert \textit{et al.}~\cite{Sherbert1, Sherbert2}, and later in Ref.~\cite{Duriska}, one can group the Pauli terms into QWC groups in the following way.
 The first QWC group contains all the $\hat{Z}_{j}$ terms, which are measured directly in the computational basis.
 The second QWC group contains all the $\hat{X}_{j}\hat{X}_{l}$ terms, applying the Hadamard gate on all qubits to rotate them into the common eigenbasis.
 The third QWC group contains all $\hat{Y}_{j}\hat{Y}_{l}$ terms, applying the $\hat{S}^{\dagger}\hat{H}$ gates before the measurement on the computational basis.
-Lastly, for the fixed $j$ each $\hat{X}_{j}\hat{Y}_{l}$ and $\hat{Y}_{j}\hat{X}_{l}$ forms the QWC group.
+Lastly, for a fixed $j$ and $l>j$, the terms $\hat{X}_{j}\hat{Y}_{l}$ and $\hat{Y}_{j}\hat{X}_{l}$ belong to two separate, independent QWC groups of size $N-1$.
 Therefore, in general, the qubit Hamiltonian, see Eq.~\eqref{eq.ham_qubit}, contains $3 + 2(N-1) = 2N + 1$ QWC groups resulting in an asymptotic scaling of $\mathcal{O}(N)$.
 Although the $\mathcal{O}(N)$ scaling is efficient, we show here that the measurement overhead can be further reduced to exactly three rounds of measurements, independent of the system size.

 In Supplementary Note 4, we have shown that the cost function of the qubit Hamiltonian, Eq.~\eqref{eq.ham_qubit}, can be written as

 where $\abs{a_{j}}^2$ are the probabilities of measuring the $j$-th Hamming weight 1 state (see Supplementary Note 3) and $C_{jl}$ are Pauli correlators defined as